microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 [![](../_static/images/howto_guides/portal_guide/processing_institution.png)](../_static/images/howto_guides/portal_guide/processing_institution.png)

-Samples can be queried by various omics processing information terms including instrument name, omics type (processing runs sorted by omics type can also be queried using the bar plot on the main portal page), and processing institution.
+Samples can be queried by various data generation terms including instrument name, data type (processing runs sorted by data type can also be queried using the bar plot on the main portal page), and processing institution.